xiaobei0715/firedancer/book/guide/internals/net_tile.md

 The net tile is mostly agnostic to the TX topology.
 It only expects tango standard practices:

-- The metadata ring is an mcache
+- The metadata ring is a mcache
 - "mcache publish marks data freed" pattern (assumes TSO memory model)
 - The data region is a dcache
 - Chunk addressing with base in